Here are the BAM Jam 3 on 3 basketball rules.

 The Fine Print

-Designated tournament officials shall have the power to make decisions on any points not specifically covered in the Rules and Regulations and shall also have the complete authorization to interpret the intent and purpose of these Rules and Regulations.
+Designated tournament officials shall have the power to make decisions on any points not specifically covered in the Rules and Regulations and shall also have the complete authority to interpret the intent and purpose of these Rules and Regulations.
 BAM Jam officials also reserve the right to disqualify any player and/or team for infractions of tournament policies, including the following:

 Use of Illegal Players